swig/swig/Doc/Manual/src/Fortran.md

 binding](#direct-c-binding)) creates a "proxy class", a unique *derived type* in the Fortran module.
-Each proxy class holds a single piece of data, a small C-bound struct `SwigClassWrapper`, which contains two simple members: a pointer to C-owned memory, and an enumeration that tracks the ownership of that memory.
+Each proxy class holds a single piece of data, a small C-bound struct `SwigClassWrapper`, which contains two simple members: a pointer `cptr` to C-owned memory, and a bit field `cmemflags` that tracks the ownership of that memory.
 The proxy class is responsible for tracking ownership of the C++ class and associating that pointer with the corresponding C++ methods.